Annual Reports

 Two newsletters [Nos.10 & 11] were published and distributed during the year.

-The Group’s Vice Chair, Paul Yunnie, has been honoured by being made Chair of the ASHRAE Historical Committee for the second time.
+The Group’s Vice Chair, Paul Yunnie, has been honored by being made Chair of the ASHRAE Historical Committee for the second time.

-Two members of the Group were presented with medals, Geoff Brundrett (Silver) and Richard Forster (Bronze), and honoured by the Institution at their AGM in May for Services to the Institution.
+Two members of the Group were presented with medals, Geoff Brundrett (Silver) and Richard Forster (Bronze), and honored by the Institution at their AGM in May for Services to the Institution.

 Group members have visited and reported on a number of historical buildings during the year, including the Britannia Music Hall, Glasgow; The Victoria Baths, Manchester [Winner of the Restoration TV series]; the Faenol Estate, North Wales; Speke Hall Merseyside, [The National Trust]; and Cragside Northumberland [The National Trust].